All you need to know about the Premier 15s

 Coach - Alex Austerberry

-Strait-talking Austerberry was disappointed after they lost the final last term, but he is sure his team will bounce back.
+Straight-talking Austerberry was disappointed after they lost the final last term, but he is sure his team will bounce back.

 "In the heat of the moment it's easy to get frustrated but we need to look at our processes and how we prepared the players for it.
 I don't think we were a million miles off," he said.